unfor19/nexus-ops/README.md

 ### Run Nexus Locally

-For the sake of simplicity, I won't be using a Docker volumes.
+For the sake of simplicity, I **won't be using** a Docker volumes for [Persistent Data](https://github.com/sonatype/docker-nexus3#user-content-persistent-data)

 1. Run Nexus locally
     ```bash